tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 disassembling the code, identifying modified sections, comparing against the expected firmware version, and understanding what the unauthorised code is doing.

-This analysis is technically challenging and typically requires specialised expertise and tools.
+This analysis is technically challenging and usually requires specialised expertise and tools.
 It is also destructive (extracting firmware from a device may require physical access and may damage the device).
-For operational networks, firmware extraction is typically done post-incident or on lab equipment, not on active production devices.
+For operational networks, firmware extraction is done post-incident or on lab equipment, not on active production devices.

 The evidence from firmware analysis is powerful but requires expert interpretation.
 If a modified firmware section is identified, it can potentially be reverse-engineered to understand the attacker's intent (what malicious logic was injected).
 However, this requires access to the original unmodified firmware for comparison, and may require reverse-engineering skills to understand proprietary code formats and logic.

-*Last updated: 12 July 2026*
+*Last updated: 13 July 2026*